mnit-rtmc/iris/docs/hashtags.md

 # Hashtags

-Many devices include a **notes** field, which may contain one or more **hashtags**.
+Many resources include a **notes** field, which may contain one or more **hashtags**.
 This is the `#` (hash) character, followed by a string of letters (A-Z, a-z) and/or numbers.
 They can be used for grouping resources into categories or districts.